 Victoria holds a Masters of Marine Studies from Memorial University of NL and stays on top of governance practices through her commitment to the Institute for Corporate Directors designation, ICD.D.

-Vikki is the President of the Yukon Federation of Labour.
+Vikki was the former President of the Yukon Federation of Labour before joining Elections Yukon.
 Her many years as a Union Executive member and activist have strengthened her opinions and resolve with many years of experience in organising and facilitating human rights and labour training classes.
 She realized if she wanted to see change happen in anything, she would have to step up and take the challenge.

 Vikki believes that a person should never quit learning and upgrading any skills.
 Occasionally taking a variety of courses at Yukon College herself such as Psychology, Accounting, German and French keeps her interest in learning different skills high.
 She understands and wholly believes in the benefits of lifelong learning, a belief that led her to apply for and gain entry to the 2015 Governor General’s Canadian Leadership Conference.
 Networking with Canada’s future leadership from all occupations was an experience she will always use and treasure in her work and home life.